kushidesign/kushi/README.md

 # Shared Styles
 The `kushi.core/defclass` macro makes it easy to create shared styles.<br>
-You will typically want to define all of these in a dedicated namespace.
+These must be defined in a dedicated namespace, or set of dedicated namespaces, and required once in your core or main ns.

 The example below will generate a data-representation of the css rule-set.
 <br>This data is added to a register (an atom that exists in the build state).